An introduction to pallets and pallet usage

-The history of pallets has shown their gradual development over the last century, helping enable the development of modern logistics.
+Pallets have emerged and continued to evolve over the last century, helping enable the development of modern logistics.
 The importance of pallets to supply chain applications today has been significant, allowing dramatic efficiencies in the handling and transport of unit loads.
 Additional refinements were added to pallet design and management during World War 2.
 For example, pallet reuse in the supply chain became increasingly practiced.
 The pallet pooling concept began to be seriously discussed during this time.

 A pallet is flat structure used as a base for the automated or manual handling of goods in the supply chain.
-It is used to store, protect and transport goods in the supply chain, while being handled by materials handling equipment such as forklifts, pallet jacks or conveyors, stored in racking or bulk storage, or transported in transport vehicle.
+It is used to store, protect and transport goods in the supply chain, while being handled by materials handling equipment such as forklifts, pallet jacks or conveyors, stored in racking or bulk storage, or transported in transport vehicles.
 The pallet is the most common base for the unit load, which includes pallet and goods stacked atop it, typically secured by stretch wrap, strapping, shrink wrap, adhesive, pallet collar, or other means of unit load stabilization.

 Pallets are manufactured from a variety of materials.
 The wood pallet dominates the marketplace, but plastic pallets, paper pallets, composite pallets and metal pallets also have a presence.